Thundarr the Barbarian: Production

-Twenty-one half-hour episodes were produced by Ruby-Spears Productions, an animation house formed by former Hanna-Barbera head writers Joe Ruby and Ken Spears, from October 1980 to October 1981 on the ABC network.
+Twenty-one half-hour episodes were produced by Ruby-Spears Productions, an animation house formed by former Hanna-Barbera head writers Joe Ruby and Ken Spears, and aired from October 1980 to October 1981 on the ABC network.
 Despite decent ratings, the show was cancelled, as Paramount wanted to make room in the programming schedule for Laverne & Shirley in the Army.
 Reruns of Thundarr appeared on NBC's Saturday morning lineup in 1983.

 Episodes

 Season 1 (1980)

 All episodes of season 1 were directed by Rudy Larriva and produced by Jerry Eisenberg.

 Season 2 (1981)

 All episodes of season 2 were directed by Rudy Larriva and John Kimball, with animation supervision by Milt Gray & Bill Reed.

 Home media releases

 The debut episode of Thundarr the Barbarian was released on DVD as part of Warner Home Video's Saturday Morning Cartoons: 1980s compilation series.
 The DVD set, containing episodes of ten other shows, was released on May 4, 2010.
+It is now available for online download through Amazon.com.

 On September 28, 2010, Warner Archive released Thundarr the Barbarian: The Complete Series to DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
-The DVD set is branded as part of the Hanna-Barbera Classics Collection as Thundarr and the other 1978–91 Ruby-Spears programs were sold to Turner Broadcasting in 1991 alongside Hanna-Barbera by Great American Broadcasting.
+The DVD set is branded as part of the Hanna-Barbera Classics Collection as Thundarr and the other 1978–1991 Ruby-Spears programs were sold to Turner Broadcasting in 1991 alongside Hanna-Barbera by Great American Broadcasting.
 On April 6, 2021, Warner Archive also released Thundarr the Barbarian: The Complete Series on Blu-ray.
 Unlike the DVD release, the Blu-ray release restored the Ruby-Spears Productions logo, but the Filmways logo was still removed for the first season (due to being copyrighted by Hanna-Barbera).
+Despite the fact that Warner was also responsible for a worldwide distribution rights of MGM products in physical home media, in which Filmways are now part of Orion Pictures' library.